btsomogyi/javascan/README.md

     Javascan hostname
     Javascan a.b.c.d@10
     Javascan a.b.c.d/x@10-100

 ```

--hostname is any DNS resolvable host record
+- hostname is any DNS resolvable host record
--ip is any IP address (IPv4 | IPv6)
+- ip is any IP address (IPv4 | IPv6)
--cidr is standard subnet in dot-slash format
+- cidr is standard subnet in dot-slash format

 One or more complete target specifiers (target@port-port) may be provided